rasros/combo/README.md

             .build()
 ```

 Combo supports additional types of features.
 The previous features that were added with just a name were all instances of the Flag feature.
 The additional feature types are Alternative and Multiple.
+Alternative encodes an excludes constraint such that at most one of the given alternatives can be selected at once.
+Multiple is similar but without the exclusive constraint so that muliple options can be chosen at once.
 Alternative would be a better option to build the above model:

 ```kotlin
     val model = Model.builder()